sarthakandhare007/employee-management-system-in-react-js/README.md

 ## 🔹 License

-MIT License – feel free to use and modify.
+License – feel free to use and modify.

+from- sarthak andhare